Discovering Temporal Structure: An Overview of Hierarchical Reinforcement Learning

 Meta RL aims to learn the RL algorithm itself, or parts of it, rather than just a policy.
 This results in a bilevel optimization: the outer loop learns the parameters of the algorithm, while the inner loop adapts a policy for a specific task.

 A common approach uses meta-gradients: the inner loop updates parameters for policies or options using standard RL objectives, while the outer loop updates meta-parameters by differentiating through the inner loop, capturing how changes in meta-parameters influence learning progress.
-Black box meta RL, instead, leverages recurrent models, such as RNNs or Transformers, to encode experience across multiple episodes and tasks.
-The agent interacts with a sequence of tasks, updating its internal memory based on observations and rewards, and only resets this memory between tasks.

 A key opportunity for research is to relax the specialized multi-task assumption required by many meta RL approaches.
 Broadening the framework to more general, less structured settings, possibly via in-context learning or more flexible curricula, would further increase the applicability and scalability of meta learning in RL.